Cancer Center’s Tree Lighting Ceremony Celebrates Survivorship

 Ornaments created by cancer survivors reflect spirit of hope at Mary Bird Perkins – Our Lady of the Lake Cancer Center

 (Baton Rouge, La.)
-Mary Bird Perkins – Our Lady of the Lake Cancer Center held its annual holiday tree lighting and survivorship holiday party Tuesday, Dec.
-5. Three Celebration Trees were lit and adorned with ornaments hand-painted by cancer survivors and family members, volunteers as well as Cancer Center team members.
+Jingle bells rang out during the countdown of the annual Celebration Tree lighting at Mary Bird Perkins – Our Lady of the Lake Cancer Center, Thursday, Dec.
+1. Three Celebration Trees were lit and adorned with ornaments hand-painted by cancer survivors and family members, as well as Cancer Center team members.

 About Mary Bird Perkins – Our Lady of the Lake Cancer Center

-As a regional destination for cancer care, Mary Bird Perkins – Our Lady of the Lake Cancer Center offers the most advance technology and services provided by a dedicated team of nationally-recognized oncology experts.
-The Cancer Center provides best-practice, comprehensive care at every stage of the cancer journey, including disease site-specific multidisciplinary care teams, a robust clinical research program, extensive supportive care services and is the only facility in the Gulf South with the revolutionary Leksell Gamma Knife®Icon™.
-The American College of Surgeons has named the Cancer Center a recipient of its prestigious Outstanding Achievement Award for three consecutive survey cycles.
+As a regional destination for cancer care, Mary Bird Perkins – Our Lady of the Lake Cancer Center offers the most advanced technology and services provided by a dedicated team of nationally-recognized oncology experts.
+The Cancer Center provides best-practice, comprehensive care at every stage of the cancer journey, including disease site-specific multidisciplinary care teams, a robust clinical research program, extensive supportive care services and is the only facility in the Gulf South with the revolutionary Leksell Gamma Knife® Icon™.
 As a nonprofit organization, donor generosity is essential to sustaining the mission of improving survivorship and lessening the burden of cancer for so many throughout Southeast Louisiana and beyond.
-For more information on the Cancer Center, and how you can become involved, please visit marybirdlake.org.
+For more information on the Cancer Center, and how you can become involved, please visit mbpolol.org.